The Domestic Abuse Act 2021

 Operation Encompass is a national initiative regarding the notification and sharing of information in respect of domestic abuse incidents within families.

 What is Operation Encompass?

 Operation Encompass is a process by which Key Adults in schools and early years settings are informed that a child attending school in that area may be affected by domestic abuse.
-This will usually mean that a child has been in the household where an incident of domestic abuse has taken place, or has been exposed to domestic abuse.
-The initiative will be trialled in South Kent area and following this will be rolled out across the county in the next twelve months.
+This will usually mean that a child has been in the household where an incident of domestic abuse has taken place or has been exposed to domestic abuse.
+The initiative was be trialled in the South Kent area and following this was rolled out across the county.

 - When a police officer attends a domestic abuse incident where a child or young person has been in the house or exposed to the abuse, the officer will obtain details of the incident.
 This will include, if the child or young person is of school age, information relating to the schools or early years setting they attend.